 Length and distance enable one make easier decisions.

-Taking the example of a colleague who always comes late.
+Then, taking the example of a colleague who always comes late.
 Maybe he / she is intentionally undermining you and taking all he / she does as a personal assault.
 Therapy, consciousness, and reflection prepare our minds to reduce the refractory period — we learn to focus instead of getting blinded by our emotions.

 By growing self-awareness, we learn to hesitate and pick a positive response.